 Packingham v.
 North Carolina, 137 S. Ct.
 1730, 1737 (2017) (invalidating North Carolina law generally prohibiting a registered sex offender from accessing "a commercial social networking Web site where the sex offender knows that the site permits minor children to become members or to create or maintain personal Web pages" and holding that the sweeping terms of the statute violated the offender's rights of speech protected under the First Amendment); United States v.
 Leone, 813 F. App'x 665, 669-70 (2d Cir.
 2020) (distinguishing the case from Packingham and finding that it was permissible to place conditions on the offender's use or possession of any computer or internet-capable device (i.e., requiring the offender to participate in a monitoring program or obtain advance permission) where he had a history of accessing child pornography over the internet); Doe v.
 Prosecutor, Marion County, Ind., 705 F.3d 694, 697-98 (7th Cir.
-2013) (holding that Indiana statute prohibiting sex offenders from using social networking websites, instant messaging services and chat programs violated the First Amendment); United States v.
+2013) (holding that Indiana statute prohibiting sex offenders from using social networking websites, instant messaging services and chat programs violated the First Amendment); Doe 1-36 v.
+Nebraska, 734 F. Supp.
+2d 882, 911 (D. Neb.
+2010) (noting that "[p]eople who are convicted of crimes, even felony crimes related to children, do not forfeit their First Amendment right to speak by accessing the Internet"); United States v.
 Crume, 422 F.3d 728, 733 (8th Cir.
 2005) (holding condition of supervised release, imposed upon a man who had been convicted of receiving and possessing child pornography, which completely barred the offender's access to computers and the internet was a greater deprivation of the offender's First Amendment rights than was reasonable); Melnick v.
-Raemisch, No. 19-cv-00154-CMA-KLM, 2021 WL 4133919, at 9 (D. Colo.
+Raemisch, No. 19-cv-00154, 2021 WL 4133919, at \9 (D. Colo.
 Sept.
-10, 2021), appeal filed, No. 21-1330 (10th Cir.
-Sept.
-23, 2021) (holding that sex offender plausibly alleged constitutional violations, including an alleged violation of his right to free speech and assembly, based on the limitations on his use of the internet and an alleged violation of his First Amendment right to religious freedom noting a "complete prohibition from allowing [him] to go to Temple to practice his Jewish faith, as [he] alleges, runs afoul of the Establishment Clause"); Melnick v.
+10, 2021) (holding that sex offender plausibly alleged constitutional violations, including an alleged violation of his right to free speech and assembly, based on the limitations on his use of the internet and an alleged violation of his First Amendment right to religious freedom noting a "complete prohibition from allowing [him] to go to Temple to practice his Jewish faith, as [he] alleges, runs afoul of the Establishment Clause"), appeal dismissed, No. 21-1330, 2021 WL 7627513 (10th Cir.
+Oct.
+5, 2021); Melnick v.
 Camper, 487 F. Supp.
 3d 1039, 1052-53 (D. Colo.
-2020) (holding that Colorado Sex Offender Registration Act does not prohibit offender from visiting social media related websites or communicating with his family and, because he was not convicted of a child sex crime, he is not required to provide his internet identities to the registry, and, as a result his First Amendment freedom of speech claim fails); Doe 1-36 v.
-Nebraska, 734 F. Supp.
-2d 882, 911 (D. Ne.
-2010) (noting that "[p]eople who are convicted of crimes, even felony crimes related to children, do not forfeit their First Amendment right to speak by accessing the Internet"); Harris v.
+2020) (holding that Colorado Sex Offender Registration Act does not prohibit offender from visiting social media related websites or communicating with his family and, because he was not convicted of a child sex crime, he is not required to provide his internet identities to the registry, and, as a result his First Amendment freedom of speech claim fails); Harris v.
 State, 985 N.E.2d 767, 781 (Ind.
 Ct.
 App.
-2013) (holding, in an asapplied challenge, that Indiana statute prohibiting use of a social networking site by a registered sex offender violated the offender's First Amendment rights); Mutter v.
-Ross, 811 S.E.2d 866, 872 (W.V.
+2013) (holding, in an as-applied challenge, that Indiana statute prohibiting use of a social networking site by a registered sex offender violated the offender's First Amendment rights); Mutter v.
+Ross, 811 S.E.2d 866, 872 (W. Va.
 2018) (holding that special condition prohibiting sex offender from possessing or having contact with an electronic device enabled with internet access violates First Amendment right to free speech).
+202 Cornelio v.
+Connecticut, 32 F.4th 160 (2d Cir.
+2022) (reversing dismissal of sex offender's First Amendment claim an offender's license, and requiring offenders to post signs announcing their status as sex offenders.
+Offenders have also unsuccessfully attempted to challenge SORNA, more generally, under the First Amendment, by alleging that requiring them to provide registration information constitutes compelled speech.